richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

 ### Notes:
        1. Use MQTT.FX to troubleshoot and test validity of MQTT settings and TLS certificates.
        2. mbedTLS configurables MBEDTLS_SSL_MAX_CONTENT_LEN and MBEDTLS_MPI_MAX_SIZE have to be increased to 3.5KB and 512 respectively, to support Azure IoT connectivity.
+       3. The "MQTT publish topic" for Google Cloud IoT and Microsoft Azure IoT have fixed format.
+See above.
+Only AWS supports any topic.

 Below are the IoT cloud solutions architecture used for this demo application.